-Individuals who are considering entering the nursing profession and who may have a criminal history often ask about potential barriers to licensure following successful completion of an approved nursing program.
-While it would be nice to know this prior to deciding to enter the program, obtaining that information is not possible under current West Virginia law.
-The West Virginia Board of Examiners for Registered Professional Nurses (Board) makes decisions about licensure based upon several questions on the application, results of the criminal background check and on an individual basis.
-The application (or the background screening) that indicates a criminal history is considered a non-routine application and must be reviewed by the Board staff and possibly referred to the Board's Disciplinary Review Committee.
-Each application is reviewed on its own merits.
-The Board of Nursing has created guidelines for specific offenses to be approved in the Board office; however, the staff cannot make determinations in advance as laws and rules do change over time.
 Felony convictions, violent crimes, other more serious misdemeanors, and repeat offenders are required to go before the Disciplinary Review Committee.
 Simple misdemeanors, such as some traffic violations, loitering and disturbing the peace can be approved by the disciplinary section of the Board.
 Any evidence of rehabilitation is important to the Board members when making a licensure decision.

 Board applications require the applicant to provide the Board with an original certified copy of all court documents relative to a conviction.
 This means the applicant must go to the county or other appropriate authority where the conviction occurred and have the clerk of the court certify with a raised seal that the documents are a complete copy of the record.
 Applicants cannot pick and choose what documents are provided to the Board.
 A complete copy of the criminal record must be provided.
 The Board's applications require the applicant to provide a letter of explanation as to the events surrounding the conviction.
 This means the applicant must write in his/her own words what happened to cause the conviction.

-Board applications also require an applicant who has a drug or alcohol problem provide to the Board a copy of all treatment records.
+Board applications also require an applicant who has substance use and / or mental health disorder provide to the Board a copy of all treatment records.
 The applicant must sign a release with the treatment provider and have the documents sent directly from the provider to the Board office.
 A letter of explanation from the applicant must also be provided with this information.
-This letter should explain the applicant's history of use/abuse of drugs and/or alcohol and his/her progress since treatment.
+This letter should explain the applicant's history of use/abuse of drugs and/or alcohol and treatment for the condition(s) as well as any maintenance medications prescribed.
+Also, information as to the progress since treatment was completed.

 The Board may issue a license under probationary conditions, which could include, direct supervision, random drug screens, employer reporting, counselor reporting and other necessary monitoring requirements.
 Further, the Board may deny licensure until certain requirements are met.
 The law allows the Board to require applicants to submit to a physical or psychological examination and to have the results of the examination provided directly to the Board.
 Refusal to submit to an examination when required will result in the application being denied.

 Applicants who qualify may be referred to the Board's Alternative to Discipline Program.
-Each school of nursing makes independent decisions about admissions into their program and may require criminal background screening as part of that process.
-It is important for schools of nursing to know the admissions policies that exist on their campuses relative to criminal convictions and drug and alcohol use/abuse.
-Administrators should know the policy and actively enforce it.
-For those nursing programs without crucial admissions policies, administrators need to lobby the campus leaders to create realistic policies that can guide the individual programs as they make admission decisions.
-The school's general counsel should be contacted for assistance.
-Clinical facilities may limit or prohibit students with criminal histories from participating in clinical experiences.
-Other options may not exist for the student to complete required clinical hours in order to obtain a nursing degree; thus, such a student may not be eligible for licensure in West Virginia.
+Alternative - to - discipline programs can help nurse licensees receive needed treatment and maintain an unencumbered professional nursing license.
+WV Restore is WV Registered Nurses Board's Alternative to Discipline Program.
+Its goal is to protect the public by providing a monitoring and recovery program for registered professional nurses with a substance use disorder or a qualifying mental health condition.
+WV Restore offers services in many different fashions including but not limited to case management and monitoring, nurse health coaching, peer support, and outreach education.

+As stated above, the license application requires disclosure of any criminal history and the disposition of all cases prior to Board review.
+The Board can also aid its nurses through Nurse Health Coaching.
+The West Virginia Registered Nurses Board has sponsored Nurse Health Coach Training for 80 + Registered Nurses.
+The coaches have been educated to provide support, resources, advocacy, and accountability for health care professionals experiencing any difficulty that would affect the nurse's ability to practice safety.